mhaack/mh-site/content/posts/2022-11-22-the-moving-spiders.md

 The motors are also powered by the L298 dual motor board directly.

 Here is my prototype:
-{% image "/images/halloween-spiders2.jpg", "the first prototype" "x-small"%}
+{% image "/images/halloween-spiders2.jpg", "the first prototype", "x-small"%}

 Wiring diagram:
-{% image "/images/halloween-spiders_steckplatine.png", "wiring diagram" "x-small"%}
+{% image "/images/halloween-spiders_steckplatine.png", "wiring diagram", "x-small"%}

 For the final assembly soldered the cables and some headers to a [Wemos protoboard](https://www.wemos.cc/en/latest/d1_mini_shield/protoboard.html).
 The Wemos D1 Mini is mounted on top.
 For the motor controller I chose with an L298 dual motor board.
 No extra soldering is needed here.